boosh/django_recurring/README.rst

 * iCal-compatible calendar entries with multiple events and (optionally) complex recurrence rules and multiple exclusions
 * Calendar entries you can export to iCal format (.ics files)
-* To add complex recurrence rules to your models and interact with them as dateutil rrulesets
+* To add complex recurrence rules (i.e. repeating events) to your models and interact with them as dateutil rrulesets

 Free software: MIT license